gardener/landscaper-service/docs/proposals/advanced-scheduling.md

 The priority noted of each ServiceTargetConfig is divided by the number of already deployed Landscaper deployments + 1.
 All ServiceTargetConfigs are the sorted in descending order of the computation result.
 The ServiceTargetConfig with the highest number is selected.

 When onboarding large customers this scheduling algorithm is too limited.
-For large customers the service operator would like to distribute the load of to a defined set of target clusters instead of evenly distribute the load evenly across all target clusters.
+For large customers the service operator would like to distribute the load to a defined set of target clusters instead of evenly distribute the load across all target clusters.

 Therefore, an advanced scheduling configuration/algorithm is needed.
 In this proposal there are two approaches tu such a configuration.
 A more complex one which offers a high amount of flexibility in terms of possible configurations